How to Get Rid of FHA Mortgage Insurance

 A Quick Refresher on FHA Mortgage Insurance

-Before discussing FHA PMI removal, it’s important to understand the two types of mortgage insurance you pay on FHA loans
+Before discussing FHA mortgage insurance removal, it’s important to understand the two types of mortgage insurance on FHA loans.

-• Annual Mortgage Insurance Premium (MIP): You pay this annual fee monthly as part of your mortgage payment.
-Most borrowers want to remove MIP to lower their monthly mortgage payments.
+• Annual Mortgage Insurance Premium (MIP): Paid monthly as part of your mortgage payment.
+This is what most borrowers want to eliminate in order to lower their monthly payment.

-Mortgage insurance on FHA loans differs significantly from conventional loans’ private mortgage insurance (PMI).
-With conventional loans, PMI is only required if your down payment is less than 20%.
-You can cancel your mortgage insurance once your loan-to-value (LTV) reaches 80% – oftentimes through a combination of principal payments and appreciation.
+FHA mortgage insurance works differently from conventional private mortgage insurance (PMI).
+With conventional loans, PMI is only required if your down payment is less than 20% and can be canceled once your loan-to-value (LTV) reaches 80%.
+With FHA loans, every borrower is required to carry mortgage insurance regardless of down payment size.

 Savings from Removing Mortgage Insurance